leeboardtools/LBjGnashPlugin/README.md

 - Gain: Market Value - Cost Basis.
 - % Gain: (Market Value - Cost Basis) * 100 / Cost Basis.
 - % of Portfolio: Market Value * 100 / Portfolio Market Value
-- Annual %: An estimate of the equivalent annual rate of return of all the lots in the security.
+- Annual % Return: An estimate of the equivalent annual rate of return of all the lots in the security.
 More on this below.
-- Cash In: This is the total cash used to purchase the security, excluding any reinvested dividend purchases.
+- Cash-in: This is the total cash used to purchase the security, excluding any reinvested dividend purchases.
-- Cash Out: This is the total proceeds from sales of the security.
-- Net Gain: Market Value + Cash Out - Cash In
+- Cash-in Gain: Market Value - Cash-in
-- % Cash-In Gain: (Market Value + Cash Out - Cash In) * 100 / Cash In
+- % Cash-in Gain: (Market Value - Cash In) * 100 / Cash In
-- Cash In Annual % Return: Similar to Annual % except the Market Value + Cash Out is used in place of the market value and Cash In replaces the cost basis.
+- Cash-in Annual % Return: Similar to Annual % Return except the cash-in replaces the cost basis.
 More on this below.

 ### Cash Treatment